makehumancommunity/makehuman-static-website/content/Assets/CreatingAssets/MakeTarget/targetsv2.md

 draft: false
 ---

+## TODO: port broken images

+Several of the images on the original mediawiki page, http://www.makehumancommunity.org/wiki/Documentation:TargetsV2, had filenames with spaces.
+These did not make it through the automatic porting and will need to be ported manually.

 ### Before using the program

 MakeTarget Version 2 is created to work with new Blender.
 It is used to create custom targets for the body.
 A target is also called a morph or morphing which normally means the change of a shape in 3d.
 So it is used to create morphes or target of the basemesh.
 This program can also be used to correct targets made before.